varnerlab/CHEME-5760-Decisions-Book/_build/html/_sources/unit-1-simpledecisions/indifference-curves.md

 (content:references:indifference-curves-perfect-complement)=
 ## Indifference curves for perfect complements
-A perfect complement is a good or service that must be consumed with another good.
+A [perfect complement](https://en.wikipedia.org/wiki/Complementary_good) is a good or service that must be consumed along with another good.
 Such preferences can be represented by a [Leontief utility function](https://en.wikipedia.org/wiki/Leontief_utilities) of the form:

 ```{math}
 :label: eqn-leontief-utility